 Smart Reuse:

-👉 This mindset is similar to the 10-10-100 Decluttering Method—you see value in what looks like “waste.”
+π Use the 10-10-100 Decluttering Method to decide what to keep or throw out.
+You will see value in what looks like "waste."

 6. Embrace the Freezer